yutaAsato/lpRanker/README.md

 ## Development

-Clone this repository then run these commands in termianl:
+Clone this repository then run these commands in terminal:

 ```sh
 npm install (installs dependencies)